dflaten/advent-of-code-2024/day13/Day13.md

 # Part 2
 Imagine the
 X and Y coordinates for the prizes are off by `10000000000000`.
 Now what is the minimum number of tokens needed to win the prize?

+Issues: pulp doesn't work here due to the large parameter values.
+Basically would need another solver or to write my own solver to solve this problem.
+Will have to look more into this.